101arrowz/pwa-manifest/CONTRIBUTING.md

 3. Push your changes to a fork of this repo.
 4. Go to the "Pull requests" tab in GitHub and click on "New pull request".
 5. Click "compare across forks" and select your fork.
 6. Tell us what you changed.
-If you'd like your PR merged quickly, consider writing tests in `__tests__/iconGeneration.test.ts`.
+If you'd like your PR merged quickly, consider writing tests before submitting changes.